David Knopfler

-David Knopfler (born 27 December 1952) is a British singer-songwriter.
-He was born in Scotland and raised in Newcastle upon Tyne, England, from the age of two.
+David Knopfler (born 27 December 1952) is a British musician.
 Together with his older brother Mark Knopfler, John Illsley, and Pick Withers, he founded the rock band Dire Straits in 1977, serving as rhythm guitarist on their first two albums.
-After quitting the band, Knopfler embarked upon a solo career as a recording artist.
-Knopfler initially created smaller record labels, publishing companies, and indie labels.
+After quitting the band in 1980 during the recording of their third album, Knopfler embarked upon a solo career as a recording artist.

 Early life

-Knopfler was born in Glasgow, Scotland, to an English mother, Louisa Mary (née Laidler), a teacher, and a Hungarian Jewish father, Erwin Knopfler, an architect.
-When Knopfler was four, his family moved to Newcastle upon Tyne, England, where he grew up and later attended Gosforth Grammar School.
+Knopfler was born in Glasgow, to an English mother, Louisa Mary (née Laidler), a teacher, and a Hungarian Jewish father, Erwin Knopfler, an architect.
+When Knopfler was four, his family moved to Newcastle upon Tyne, where he grew up and later attended Gosforth Grammar School.
 By the age of 11, Knopfler owned a guitar, a piano and a drum kit, and by 14 he was playing and singing his own compositions in folk clubs.
-After attending Bristol Polytechnic, Knopfler became a social worker in London.
+After graduating from Bristol Polytechnic with an honours degree in Economics, Knopfler became a social worker in London.

+Personal life

+Knopfler is married to the former American art professor Leslie Stroz, who illustrates much of David's CD artwork.
+He lives with his family in Wolborough, which is a parish of Newton Abbott in Devon.
+Knopfler was an unsuccessful candidate in the 2023 Teignbridge District Council election, in which he stood as a representative for the South Devon Alliance.

 Career

 Dire Straits

 Knopfler introduced his older brother, guitarist Mark Knopfler, to his bassist flatmate John Illsley.
 After gaining the interest of drummer Pick Withers, the four founded the rock band Dire Straits.
 One of Mark's friends came up with the band's name, which was supposedly a reference to their financial situation at the time the band was beginning to gain notice in the music industry.
 David however, asserts on his website that "[the] notion that the band were literally in dire straits is largely retrospective myth making and not really factually supportable.
 We all had day jobs until we got a whacking big advance from Polygram."

-Knopfler played rhythm guitar beside his brother, who was lead guitarist in the band.
-He appeared on Dire Straits' first two albums: Dire Straits (1978) and Communiqué (1979).
+Knopfler played rhythm guitar beside his brother, who was the lead guitarist, lead vocalist and the main composer in the band.
+David Knopfler appeared on Dire Straits' first two albums: Dire Straits (1978) and Communiqué (1979).
 The stress of composing, arranging songs, recording the then-requisite two albums and tours to support them took its toll on the brothers, and David left the band during the recording of their third album, Making Movies (1980), leaving him uncredited on the album.